isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_july_dev.rst

 cg10241718 maps to NM_033302, NM_033303, NM_033304, and NM_000680.
 Interestingly, you
 see this same set as part of the HG-U133A probe annotations (Thanks, genecard-geneannot webservice).
-These are representing four different transcripts of the same gene ADRA1A, the methylation probe has the same relationship to three of the isoforms (body), but for one isoform, NM_000680, the probe is 3'-UTR, which could change its effect.
+These are representing four different transcripts of the same gene ADRA1A, the methylation probe has the same relationship to three of the isoforms (the gene body), but for one isoform, NM_000680, the probe is positioned 3'-UTR, which could change its effect.
 In light of that, we might want to group by gene symbol (mostly the same) and the refgene_group, which tells us the relative position of the probe to the gene.

-To (finally!) address the problem of RECORDS, we need to check the BigQuery `docs <https://cloud.google.com/bigquery/docs/reference/standard-sql/migrating-from-legacy-sql>_` So there, we see that the RECORD in Legacy SQL becomes a STRUCT in Standard SQL.
+To (finally!) address the problem of RECORDS, we need to check the BigQuery `docs <https://cloud.google.com/bigquery/docs/reference/standard-sql/migrating-from-legacy-sql>_` So there, we see that the RECORD in Legacy SQL has becomes a STRUCT in Standard SQL.
 In order to flatten the table, in Legacy SQL we would use FLATTEN, but now, in Standard SQL we are going to use UNNEST.

-So what's the difference between an ARRAY and a STRUCT.

-Well from the docs: an ARRAY is "an ordered list of zero or more elements of non-ARRAY values." and a STRUCT is "Container of ordered fields each with a type..".
-Hmmm, sounds pretty similar, the difference is that a STRUCT can be a collection of different data types (STRINGS and INTs for example), while ARRAYs have to be a single data type.
+So what's the difference between an ARRAY and a STRUCT?
+Well an ARRAY is "an ordered list of zero or more elements of non-ARRAY values." and a STRUCT is "Container of ordered fields each with a type..".
+Hmmm, sounds pretty similar, the difference being that a STRUCT can be a collection of different data types (STRINGS and INTs for example), while ARRAYs have to be a single data type.

-To get around that, we are going to FLATTEN the table using UNNEST.
+To get around that, we are going to flatten the table using UNNEST.

 .. code-block:: sql